UCdasec/CrossEM/README.md

-# CrossEM A Second Look at the Portability of Deep Learning Side-Channel Attacks over EM Traces
+# A Second Look at the Portability of Deep Learning Side-Channel Attacks over EM Traces

 Deep learning side-channel attacks can recover encryption keys on a target by analyzing power consumption or electromagnetic (EM) signals.
 However, they are less portable when there are domain shifts between training and test data.
 While existing studies have